Partner in Charge, Corporate Professionals and Executives | Partner | Wealth Advisor

 Her first book, Girl Talk, Money Talk.
 The Smart Girl’s Guide to Money After College, was published in 2019 to set young women on a smart financial path early in life.
 A regular columnist on Kiplinger.com, Lisa’s numerous articles and quotes on wealth management topics have also been featured in The New York Times, The Wall Street Journal, Yahoo Finance, Nasdaq.com, CNBC.com, and many more.
 Lisa’s been a regular financial expert guest on local news station WSBTV and frequently speaks at seminars for Fortune 500 executives, attorneys and other financial industry groups across the country.
 Lisa’s podcast series, Taking Stock with Lisa Brown, features regular financial content for busy professionals, in under 30 minutes.

 Supporting families and children experiencing homelessness is her passion in the community.
 Lisa is the Treasurer and a Board member of Family Promise of Forsyth County, is the past Treasurer and chairperson of the Finance and Audit Committee for Our House, Inc., is a member of the Major and Planned Giving Committee for The Atlanta Ronald McDonald House, is a Girls on the Run coach, and serves as Vice President of the Atlanta Estate Planning Council.
 She is also a member of the Philanthropic Advisors Leadership Institute.

-Lisa and her husband, Jason, enjoy spending time with their three children (9 year old boy/girl twins and 5 year old girl).
-A native of upstate New York, Lisa enjoys running and has competed in half and full marathons.
-She also likes spending hours in her kitchen when she can, cooking new dishes.
+Lisa and her husband, Jason, enjoy spending time with their three children (12 year old boy/girl twins and 8 year old girl) and Corgi named Waffles.
+A native of upstate New York, Lisa enjoys running and has competed in half and full marathons, 30 hour adventure races, and recently has developed a passion for cycling.